 Section ET 54 – Article III - Integrity

 To maintain and broaden public confidence, members should perform all professional responsibilities with the highest sense of integrity.

 Section ET 55 – Article IV – Objectivity and Independence

 A member should maintain objectivity and be free of conflicts of interest in discharging professional responsibilities.
 A member in public practice should be independent in fact and appearance when providing auditing and other attestation services.

 Section ET 56 – Article V – Due Care

 A member should observe the profession's technical and ethical standards, strive continually to improve competence and the quality of services, and discharge professional responsibility to the best of the member's ability.

 Access the Code

 CPAs who provide personal financial planning advice are often viewed as clients’ most trusted advisors.
-Personal financial planning is the process of identifying an individual’s goals, evaluating existing resources and designing the financial strategies that, when implemented, move the individual toward achieving these goals.
-In addition, personal financial planning may include implementing, monitoring and updating the financial plan.
-Personal financial planning encompasses a broad range of services in a variety of interrelated financial areas, including the following:
+Personal financial planning is the process of identifying personal financial goals and resources, designing financial strategies, and making personalized recommendations (whether written or oral) that, when implemented, assist the client in achieving these goals.
+This process may include implementation of recommendations or monitoring or updating the engagement.
+PFP services encompass one or more of the following activities: